Mass Communications BA (Hons)

 • develop your appreciation for academic, philosophical, and professional debates, concepts and theories related to communication

-• prepare you for postgraduate study or employment in mass communications and the professional and creative communication Industries (such as: mass communications, media, advertising, PR, branding/brand management, marketing, digital communication and international communication)
+• prepare you for postgraduate study or employment in mass communications and the professional and creative communication Industries (such as: mass communications, media, advertising, PR, branding/brand management, marketing, digital content creation and management and international communication)

 • enhance your personal and professional growth and develop your interpersonal and networking skills.